 Previous drought plans have assumed that Blithfield Reservoir cannot be drawn down below 25% storage.
-This is based on the position of the highest intake for the take off for the Central works.
+This is based on the position of the highest intake for the take-off for our Central treatment works.
 A re-evaluation of the reservoir and treatment work operation has identified that the reservoir can be safely drawn down below this level but at the expense of a reduced summer peak abstraction rate and increased outage risk to the treatment process.
 As a consequence, this option would only be likely to be employed in extreme droughts when various demand restriction measures are already in place.